 - Baking Soda

-Important Notice: Out of all of these methods, Borax is the most lethal one.
+Important Notice: Borax is a dangerous substance.
 Make sure that you keep it away from children and store it in a safe, cool, and dry place.

 Getting grease out of your stains can be very nasty, especially if you are not prepared.
-There are a lot of ways to get the grease stains out but not all of them are effective as the ones we have listed.
-From covering how we get grease stains to actually treating them, we hope that the guide answered all of your questions.
+There are a lot of ways to get the grease stains out but not all of them are as effective as the ones I have listed.
+From covering how we get grease stains to actually treating them, I hope that the guide answered all of your questions.